 Halibut fishermen can contribute to responsible use of the public resource by following all applicable regulations, participating in voluntary harvest surveys, and reporting suspected illegal activities.

-North Pacific Fishery Management Council: allocation of halibut, IFQ program, analyses of allocation and management alternatives.
+- North Pacific Fisheries Management Council (NPFMC): allocation of halibut, IFQ program, analyses of allocation and management alternatives.

-“Care of Halibut Aboard the Fishing Vessel” (Third Edition), from Alaska Sea Grant.
+- “Care of Halibut Aboard the Fishing Vessel” (Third Edition)